pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

 🔎 To generate a workload for one of these kinds, use 'tanzu workload generate'
 ```

-The command output shows that we have a kind `appbuildv1s.supplychains.tanzu.vmware.com` that we can use to generate our workload.
-The CLI also shows a hint on the next command to use in the process.
-Let's use the `tanzu workload generate` command to build our workload.
-We will be using the sample app [tanzu-java-web-app](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/tanzu-java-web-app) for this tutorial.
+The command output shows that you have a kind `appbuildv1s.supplychains.tanzu.vmware.com` that you can use to generate the workload.
+The Tanzu CLI also shows a hint on the next command to use in the process.
+Use the `tanzu workload generate` command to build your workload.
+Use the sample app [tanzu-java-web-app](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/tanzu-java-web-app) for this tutorial.
 Run the following command to create a `Workload` of kind `AppBuildV1`:

 ```yaml
 $ tanzu workload generate tanzu-java-web-app